silviaclaire/ml-microservice-kubernetes/README.md

 [![CircleCI](https://circleci.com/gh/silviaclaire/ml-microservice-kubernetes.svg?style=svg)](https://circleci.com/gh/silviaclaire/ml-microservice-kubernetes)
+# Operationalize a Machine Learning Microservice API using Docker and Kubernetes

-## Project Overview
+## Project Introduction

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This project uses Docker and Kubernetes to operationalize a Machine Learning Microservice API, a Flask app that serves out predictions (inference) about housing prices through API calls.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+A pre-trained `sklearn` model is given to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+The data is taken from [Kaggle](https://www.kaggle.com/c/boston-housing).

 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
+## Environment Setup

-* Configure Kubernetes and create a Kubernetes cluster
+* Run `make setup` to create a virtual env
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----

-## Setup the Environment

-* Create a virtualenv and activate it
+* Run `source venv/bin/activate` to activate the virtual env
 * Run `make install` to install the necessary dependencies

-### Running `app.py`
+## Run the Flask App

 1. Standalone:  `python app.py`
-2. Run in Docker:  `./run_docker.sh`
+1. Run in Docker:  `./run_docker.sh`
-3. Run in Kubernetes:  `./run_kubernetes.sh`
+1. Run in Kubernetes:  `./run_kubernetes.sh`

-### Kubernetes Steps

-* Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
-* Create Flask app in Container
+1. Run a simple test: `./make_prediction.sh`

+## Files Explanation

+* `model_data/`
+  - stores the pre-trained model for prediction.
+* `output_txt_files/`
+  - stores some example outputs after running `run_docker.sh` and `run_kubernetes.sh`.
+* `app.py`
+  - A Flask app that processes and passes input data through the prediction model, and responds with the resultant prediction.
+* `run_docker.sh`
+  - This script builds the Docker image for the app, and runs the containerized app locally.
+* `upload_docker.sh`
+  - This script tags and uploads the Docker image to Docker Hub.
+* `run_kubernetes.sh`
+  - This script pulls the Docker image from Docker Hub, and deploys it to the local kubernetes cluster.
-* Run via kubectl
+* `make_prediction.sh`
+  - This script sends some input data to our app's prediction API, and outputs the response.
+Run this script to test if the app is running properly.